Young workers: information for employers

 Provide personal protective equipment (PPE)

-Provide young workers with the necessary equipment and show them how to wear or use PPE.
-Explain why PPE is necessary to the task, how it will prevent injuries and the type of injuries that may occur if not used or not used correctly.
-Ensure that young workers
+Explain why they need PPE for the task, how it will prevent injuries and the type of injuries that can occur if they don’t use PPE correctly or at all.
+Ensure that young workers understand why PPE is important.

 Supervise

-Quality relationships between supervisors and their young workers can reduce the risk of injury in the workplace.
-Young workers often worry about losing shifts or their job if they raise health and safety issues.
-Modelling positive working relationships, providing constructive feedback and encouraging questions can empower young workers to speak up and support a culture of safety.
+Good relationships between supervisors and their young workers can lower the risk of workplace injuries.
+Young workers often worry about losing shifts or their job if they raise health and safety concerns.
+Modelling positive working relationships, giving useful feedback, and encouraging questions supports a culture of safety and can empower young workers to speak up.
+It also encourages young workers to do their work in a way that is safe and without risks to health.

 Consult

-Employers must include young workers in consultation about health and safety matters, such as workplace hazards and control measures
+You must include young workers in consultation about OHS matters, such as workplace hazards and control measures.

-Employers should encourage young workers to participate in the consultation process.
-For example, employers could set-up daily stand-up meetings with young workers at the start of shifts to discuss safety issues, encourage open discussion and build team rapport.
+You should encourage young workers to take part in the consultation process.
+For example, you could set up daily stand-up meetings with young workers at the start of shifts to discuss safety issues, encourage open discussion and build team rapport.

 Ensure that HSRs are included as part of the health and safety culture in the workplace.